 A View from the Top

-My reward for conquering my fears was amazing views of St. Vitus Cathedral and Wenceslas Square.
+My reward for conquering my fears was amazing views of St. Vitus Cathedral & Wenceslas Square!

 The Národní Muzeum sells passes that cover admission to both the Historical Building and the New Building, but the Children’s Museum requires a separate ticket.
 This ticket is time-entry specific for a 90-minute slot.